ANTH 3100 - Anthropology Today: Experience, Power, Practice

 Assessment Related RequirementsStudents are required to attend all lectures and seminars, to read a total of four books, and to turn in a total of four assignments.

 knowledge/understanding of major theoretical perspective in discipline of anthropology that has guided its construction.
-After the completion of the each of the seminar units, a book précis is to be written and submitted for assessment.
+After the completion of the each of the three seminar units, a book précis is to be written and submitted for assessment by each student.
 Each book précis focuses

 on the ethnographic monograph that the student has selected for that unit.
-At the completion of the course, each student will have submitted two book précis - 35% weighting each (total 70%).
+At the completion of the course, each student will have submitted three book précis, one for each unit of the course - 22% weighting each (total 66%).

 SubmissionAll assignments must be submitted online via MyUni